lonycell/grafana.v7/docs/sources/features/panels/heatmap.md

 ### Bucket Size

-The Bucket count and size options are used by Grafana to calculate how big each cell in the heatmap is.
+The Bucket count and size options are used by ThingSPIN to calculate how big each cell in the heatmap is.
 You can define the bucket size either by count (the first input box) or by specifying a size interval.
 For the Y-Axis the size interval is just a value but for the X-bucket you can specify a time range in the *Size* input, for example, the time range `1h`.
 This will make the cells 1h wide on the X-axis.